Guild Wars: Eye of the North: Dungeons

 A large percentage of the Eye of the North story takes place in the "dungeons" that delve deep underground.
 Each dungeon has one to five levels, and completing some levels requires the players to acquire keys, use switches or levers, defeat bosses, or interact with NPCs.
 The final level of the dungeon has a boss that must be defeated to clear the dungeon.
-Defeating the dungeon boss will cause a chest to appear, yielding loot for each party member.
+Defeating the dungeon boss will cause a chest to appear, yielding various loot for each party member.

 Dungeons interact with the game's various maps like all underground areas: The Mission Map above ground displays an overhead map of the entire region, with unexplored regions blurred out but still visible.
 In dungeons, the entire mission map is black until the player explores a region.
 In addition, the mission map resets to unexplored when the player leaves the explorable zone.
-Similarly, the world map does not change to reflect which portions of the dungeon have been explored, and does not reflect the precise position of the player.
-Rather, the player is shown roughly in the center of the region on the map where the dungeon is situated.
+Similarly, the world map does not change to reflect which portions of the dungeon have been explored and does not reflect the precise position of the player.
+Rather, the player is shown roughly in the centre of the region on the map where the dungeon is situated.

 Earlier Guild Wars campaigns featured a small number of dungeons, such as Sorrow's Furnace in Guild Wars Prophecies or The Deep and Urgoz's Warren in Guild Wars Factions.
-They play a much more important part in the gameplay of Eye of the North, with a few gameplay alterations being made to accommodate dungeon exploration.
-Most Eye of the North dungeon levels have an area map located somewhere near the entrance.
-The area map does not expose the layout of the level, but does place indicators on the mission map where key items (keys, bosses, collectors, etc.) are located.
+They play a more significant part of the gameplay of Eye of the North, with a few alterations being made to accommodate dungeon exploration.
+Most Eye of the North dungeon levels has an area map located somewhere near the entrance.
+The area map does not expose the layout of the level but does place indicators on the mission map where key items (keys, bosses, collectors, etc.) are located.
 Reaching certain areas of the dungeon, particularly the final boss, will place a marker on the overhead map, indicating where that location is.

 Dungeon levels also frequently include locked doors which require a specific key to unlock.
 Unlike most key-like items in earlier Guild Wars dungeons (such as gears in Sorrow's Furnace), these keys are not carried by the player.
 They simply appear on-screen once the player acquires them, meaning the player is not hampered by the loss of their weapon and off-hand item benefits.

-Eye of the North focuses more heavily on PvE accomplishments, such as titles.
+Eye of the North focuses heavily on PvE accomplishments, such as titles.
 One of the new features is an item that acts similar to a quest log, recording specific feats the player accomplishes in gameplay.
 Upon defeating the final boss of the dungeon, a new "page" in the quest log is filled in.
-Completed log books can later be turned into one of the allied factions in the game (Norn, Asura, Ebon Vanguard, or Dwarves) for a large experience and reputation bonus.
+Completed log books can later be turned into one of the allied factions in the game (Norn, Asura, Ebon Vanguard, or Dwarves) for an experience and reputation bonus.